-Tara Davis: With the patients who see me, I recommend doing extractions every 4-6 weeks.
-That tends to coincide with your natural skin cycle.
-But patients who are just starting out with acne treatments might need to do extractions every 2 weeks, until the acne is under control.
-It really depends on the condition of your skin.
+Tara Davis: With the patients who see me, I recommend doing extractions every 4-6 weeks.* That tends to coincide with your natural skin cycle.* But patients who are just starting out with acne treatments might need to do extractions more often, until the acne is under control.* It really depends on the condition of your skin.

 Q: How should the patient prepare for acne extraction?

 Tara Davis: The one big thing is to avoid tretinoin products a couple days before your appointment.* Tretinoin makes the skin a bit more sensitive and a little thinner, so the extractions become more uncomfortable.*